-The cost for the procedure includes both the physician’s fees as well as the cost of up to five implants.
-Our office charges $4000 for the entire procedure.
+The cost for the procedure includes both the physician’s fees as well as the cost of three implants.
+Our office charges $2000 for the entire procedure.

-The treatment of snoring generally is not a condition that health insurance companies cover.
+The treatment of snoring, such as with the Elevoplasty Procedure, generally is not a condition that health insurance companies cover.
 Most health insurance policies cover certain procedures and treatments for obstructive sleep apnea.
-However, many health insurance companies do not yet cover the Pillar Procedure for the treatment of obstructive sleep apnea.
-Our office staff will review your insurance and help determine if the Pillar Procedure may be covered for you.
+However, the Elevoplasy Procedure is not a treatment for obstructive sleep apnea.

 How many people are affected by disruptive